Diffusion of a massive quantum particle coupled to a quasi-free thermal medium: The model

-Assumptions of the type above have their origin in a criterion for ergodicity of quantum master equations due to \cite{spohnapproach, frigerio}.
+Assumptions of the type above have their origin in a criterion for ergodicity of quantum master equations due to \cite{spohnapproach, frigerio}, that is the noncommutative analogue of the Perron-Frobenius theorem.
 In our analysis, too, Assumption \ref{ass: fermi golden rule} is used to ensure that the Markovian semigroup $\La_t$ (to be introduced in Section \ref{sec: lindblad}) has good ergodic properties.
 This can be seen in Section \ref{sec: app proof of proposition} in Appendix \ref{app: caM}.